NJ Clean Energy rebates for heaters in Ocean City, NJ (Updated 2020)

 The higher the ratings, expressed as a percentage, the less fuel you lose.

-But, those models won’t fly for the rebate program.
-In fact, they wouldn’t anywhere.
 Today, a new gas furnace, for instance, needs a 78 rating or higher.
+The requirements for a rebate are even higher.

-And, for NJ Clean Energy, that won’t cut it, either.
-Gas furnaces need either 95 or 97 percent AFUE.
+For NJ Clean Energy, gas furnaces need either 95 or 97 percent AFUE.
 Oil furnaces need 85 percent.
+Oil boilers must be 87 percent, and gas boilers 90 percent.

 Water heaters, UEF and Capacity